Unemployment: 3 Critical Job Search Tips

 When you are unemployed and looking for work, a job search can feel even more pressuring.
 The lack of income and feelings of insecurity make it hard to stay positive and focused on the goal of getting hired.
 However, it doesn't have to be that way!

 Avoid Negative People At All Costs

 Support groups seem great in theory, but are often ineffective in practice.
 Be selective of which events you attend and be mindful of the company you keep.
 If you aren't leaving the events feeling happy and energized, then you shouldn't go anymore.

 When looking for work, mindset is everything.
 It can be hard to stay positive.
 There's no need to make it harder on yourself by spending time with people who make you feel worse.

-The same applies for friends and family who put you down or make you feel bad about your employment situation.
+The same applies to friends and family who put you down or make you feel bad about your employment situation.
 Stay clear of anyone who can't help you remain positive!

 Get Extremely Clear On How You Are The "Aspirin" To An Employer's "Pain"

 Getting hired is all about showing an employer how you can save and/or make them enough money to justify hiring you.
 You must be very compelling.
 You do that by proving to them that you will alleviate some major pain.

-Focus in on the problems companies in your industry are experiencing and initiate dialogue with as many professionals in your field as you can to discuss this problem and how you solve it.
+Focus on the problems companies in your industry are experiencing and initiate dialogue with as many professionals in your field as you can to discuss this problem and how you solve it.

 You must brand yourself as a specialist who can add value—aka be the aspirin to an employer's pain.
-Otherwise, you'll find your job search stalling from a lack of focus on your part, and a lack of interest on the part of the employers.
+Otherwise, you'll find your job search stalling from a lack of focus on your part and a lack of interest on the employers' part.